 When collaboration and competition collide, beautiful things can happen.
 This is what we like to refer to as COOPETITION.
-When you shift your thoughts from thinking everyone is out to steal your business to thinking about how we can work better together, then the magic can start to happen.
+When you shift your thoughts from thinking everyone is out to steal your business to think about how we can work better together, then the magic can start to happen.

 Have you ever meet someone and you find that you just click?
 You talk about what you do for work and they seem to understand you.
 They can contribute another point of view that is mutually beneficial.
 You think to yourself, wow, this person “gets me”.

 This new connection you have made can possibly benefit your business even though they might be a competitor.
 During your conversation, you learn that they don’t like to do setups for inventory tracking.
 You then realize this is an opportunity, and say “Wow, I LOVE inventory.”
 They have a sparkle in their eye and say, “Really?
 I could have used you a few weeks ago on this big project I had to turn down.”
-Instead of losing a job in the future, they now have person they can call when they have another project that is not in their wheelhouse.
+Instead of losing a job in the future, they now have a person they can call when they have another project that is not in their wheelhouse.
 You should reciprocate and offer to send project their way when you can as well.
 You can both benefit and best serve your client’s needs.
 This is Coopetition.

 How can you keep that from happening again?

 There are a few things you should after a conversation like this: